-With roots in “Lean Production” and “Lean Manufacturing” has been extended over the past 25 years to include applications in different areas, including:
+Originally referred to as “Lean Production” and “Lean Manufacturing,” the broader management approach has been extended over the past 30+ years to include applications in different areas, including:

 Healthcare